Sales Tax Calculator

 How Sales Tax Works

-Sales tax is a consumption tax charged at the point of sale on goods and services.
-In the United States, sales tax is set at both the state and local level, meaning the total rate varies depending on where you make a purchase.
-The formula is simple: Tax Amount = Price × Tax Rate.
-For example, a $100 item in Texas (8.20% combined rate) would cost $108.20 after tax.
+Sales tax is added at the point of sale on taxable goods and services.
+In the United States, the total rate is often a combination of state tax plus local city or county tax, which is why the final rate can vary so much by location.
+The basic formula is simple: Tax Amount = Price × Tax Rate.
+For example, a $100 item at 8.25% sales tax costs $108.25 after tax.

 Frequently Asked Questions